Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Economics.md

 When it comes to these scientific and technological realms, Markov / Friston blankets help in this matter by providing a means to bound unweildy complexity into something more managable.
 These serve as a base medium from which higher order systems can be assembled.
 This means we can now aggrigate data streams into information classes and further build more structured and systematic relationships.

 Going back to our investor profiles, beta investors are generally happy with simplistic noun like instruments such as commodities due to their static (low risk) nature.
-Alpha investors on the other hand are seeking volitility and will tend to look towards more complex speculative instruments in the persuit of asymetric returns.
+Alpha investors on the other hand are seeking verb like volitility and consequentially look towards more complex speculative instruments in the persuit of asymetric returns.
 This is where 'living capital' starts to become an interesting pathway.

 #### Living capital (What)
 Paradigms like natural capital accounting and payments for ecosystem services have tended towards controversy because much of lifes value is implicit in it's healthy function.
-This complex behaviour is extreamly hard to quantify for the market, so we might more easily bootstrap new markets from legacy paradigms.
+This complex behaviour is extreamly hard to package into a product, so we might more easily bootstrap new markets from legacy paradigms.
 From carbon, to cobenefits... to living capital.

-Any form of complex capital like this
+For the time being its easiest to codify noun like products for the institutional short head; as is the current state of regenerative finance and its fixation on the carbon market.
+Moving beyond such instruments we can aggrigate these nouns with additional benefits towards the eventual composition of new instruments from the benefits alone.
+For this they will need to be codified cleanly.

+If for now ESG heuristics are considered aspirational values, we will need to measure, account for and evaluate them somehow.
+Distributed ledger technology is an ideal tool for maintaining data integrity

+%%
 ---
+- Directive: Community perception (Agents, Languages, Perspectives)
+- Instrumental: Data and values (Monitoring, Reporting, Verification)
+- Ground: Blockchain accounting (Resource, Event, Agent)
+- Ideal: Evaluation (e.g Environmental, Social, Governance)

 Beta investors, with their lower risk tolerance - will prefer the security of noun like instruments like co2 tonnes due to their lack of volitility.
 This is the easiest pathway to markets as a) the Natural Capital paradigm is already established, and b) because the design of such an instrument is more predictable and mechanistic than a product truely representing the health of a living ecosystem.